k8s-at-home/library-charts/charts/stable/common/README.md

 #### Added

+- Support setting `podManagementPolicy` on StatefulSet
-- Support for setting the runtimeClassName of the pods
+- Support setting the `runtimeClassName` of pods

+#### Changed

+- Improved environment variables documentation to correctly reflect the available syntax options.

 ### [4.2.0]